The Endless Search For New Suppliers

 💡 Top tip

-Below you’ll find three different cold email templates you can use for contacting suppliers.
+Below you’ll find five cold email templates you can use for contacting suppliers.

 1. The Short and Sweet

-The template below is one that one of our merchants, BusterBox, has used to great success.
-They’ve agreed to gift the email template to our readers below.
+The template below is used by one of our merchants, BusterBox, and has achieved great success:

 Hello,